|

 They move, clink glasses on cement tableaux,

-waltz amour in two step
+waltz amour in two

 to the street below, arms linked